 Sam McCloud is a Marshal from a Taos, New Mexico, who takes a temporary assignment in the New York City Police.
 His keen sense of detail and detecting subtle clues, learned from his experience, enable him to nab unsuspecting criminals despite his unbelieving boss.

-Attorney and US Navy vet Stuart "Mac" McMillan is appointed Commissioner of Police for the city of San Francisco.
+Attorney and US Navy vet Stewart "Mac" McMillan is appointed Commissioner of Police for the city of San Francisco.
 He often handles the very high profile cases personally.
 Helping him out on many of them is his wife Sally, who's father was a detective for the SFPD.
 In fact, Sally gets so involved that she often puts herself in harms way.
 They are often assisted by Mac's loyal, but somewhat inept assistant Sgt.
 Charlie Enright and their hard drinking, smart mouthed live in maid Mildred.
 Sadly, a few years after Mac's appointment Sally dies in a plane crash.
 Also, Mildred quits her position and is replaced by her scatterbrained sister Agatha.
 Also, in later years Enright is promoted to lieutenant.
 Written by

 Brian Washington <Sargebri@att.net>

 30 of 38 people found this review helpful.

 Was this review helpful to you?